Planning application submitted

 • Would provide £64.8 million in business rates over operational lifetime to Midlothian Council, supporting vital services

-• Outwith any landscape or cultural heritage designations
+• Outwith any landscape or cultural heritage designation

 We are in a climate emergency, cost of living crisis and also seeking to enhance the security of our energy supply.
 Onshore wind can address all of these and projects like Torfichen Wind Farm can play an important part.